 The rates of dementia and costs of health care are on the rise in the US.
 Alzheimer's Association statistics estimate that for Americans over the age of 85, 43% could suffer from this neurodegenerative condition in 2011.

 The health of your brain is directly related to the health of your gut.
 If you have a compromised digestive system that triggers inflammation, this could weaken the immune system and cause severe side effects throughout your whole body.
 This will lead to a weakening of the blood brain barrier so that it becomes permeable and leaves you at risk for dementia.

-To reduce this stress on the body, you can boost your gut health with Body Ecology products like Vitality Super Greens and Super Spirulina Plus to provide the healthy bacteria, vitamins, minerals, and amino acids that your body needs to protect your brain health!
+To reduce this stress on the body, you can boost your gut health with Body Ecology products like Vitality Super Greens, Super Spirulina Plus and the probiotic protein shake to provide the to provide the healthy bacteria, vitamins, minerals, and amino acids that your body needs to protect your brain health!

 - Alzheimer's Association.
 "2011 Alzheimer's Disease Facts and Figures."
 Alzheimer's & Dementia.
 2011; 7 (2).